Call text of the ELSA-JTC2017 "Neuroethics" call

 - Feasibility of the project (adequacy of project work plan and related risk analysis, budgetary and other resources, time schedule)

-- Qualification of participating institutions and research groups in the field(s) of the proposal (previous work in the field, expertise of the research groups)
+- Qualification and expertise of participating institutions and research groups in the field(s) of the proposal

 - Quality of collaborative interaction between participating groups, and added value of the network, from both scientific and transnational perspectives, of the research consortium.